An Introduction to Low-Latency Scripting for Game Engines

 So, the dynamic std::span<MyData> did indeed require two arguments, while the fixed-size const MyData* only required one.
 That makes sense.

 I hope that this example code was somewhat understandable.
 All these APIs are designed to be low-latency, and require less scrutiny on the host side.
 As an example, if you read out a std::string on the host that was passed to you from the VM program, the host will immediately stop parsing if the string turns out to be very long.
 I believe the default limit is 16MB, but you can make up your own limits on a case-by-case basis.
 The same is true for every other method of viewing or extracting host memory, with exception to machine.copy_to_guest and machine.copy_from_guest.
-For those, there are no limits.
+For those, you provide the lengths/limits similar to a memcpy.

 Part 2 can be found here.